- What is brute force protection and why it is important?

 - How can I disable RBL-based WAF protection?

-If you need to exclude some IP, add it to rbl_whitelist file which should be located at
+If you need to exclude some IP, add it to rbl_whitelist file which can be found at

 Other options are disabling specific WAF rules (as described above) and setting SecRuleEngine to "DetectionOnly" (this will affect all WAF rules, not only RBL-based)